-(See VLAN Configuration Examples on Page 140)
+(See VLAN Configuration Examples section)

-Note: When implementing overlapping VLANs, RSTP can only be enabled on one of the VLANs that is overlapping others.
+- 1. When implementing overlapping VLANs, RSTP can only be enabled on one of the VLANs that is overlapping others.
 RSTP can not be implemented on a VLAN that contains other VLANs within that one.
-Changing anything on a VLAN will turn on RSTP on all VLANs as a precautionary measure.
+Changing anything on a VLAN will turn on RSTP on all VLANs as a precautionary measure. - 2.
+All N-Ring ports must be on the same tagged VLAN. - 3.
+VID=1 has to be Admit=ALL, and cannot be tagged only.